DJSeb/kernel-shark-sebanek-gh-mirror/Devlog.md

 Not a lot of actual work, but work was spent on analyzing and trying to copy what `missed_events` custom entries do.
 Will test and build later though.

+## 2025-03-13

+Finally!
+Custom events are being successfully created after a sched_switch happens!
+They do break Stacklook, since it cannot find the stacktrace event for them yet (easy fix though).
+Similarly, sched_events change the split event's origin pid - but once they are modified too, the problem should be fixed.

+With this, we'll hit two birds with one stone - sched_events and stacklook compatibility and also the splitting of events.